Baccalaureate Degree Information

-- Graduation from any one of the CSU campuses, unless noted on your transcript that your UWSR was not satisfied.
+- If you have graduated from any one of the CSU campuses; unless it is noted on your transcript that your USWR was not satisfied.

 As soon as you have completed 90 quarter units, you will be required to begin steps to satisfy the University Writing Skills Requirement.
 DO NOT try to satisfy this requirement before completing 90 units or the UWSR will not be met.
 Complete ENGL 1001 and 1002, which are graduation degree requirements, before attempting to satisfy the UWSR.